xvik/gradle-java-lib-plugin/README.md

 [maven-publish](https://docs.gradle.org/current/userguide/publishing_maven.html) plugin is used for publication.

-By default plugin configures `maven` publication with javadoc or (and) groovydoc and sources jars.
+By default, plugin configures `maven` publication with javadoc or (and) groovydoc and sources jars.

-Use 'install' task to deploy jars into local maven repository.
+Use `install` task to deploy jars into local maven repository.

 ```bash
 $ gradlew install
 ```

-If you dont want to publish everything (jar, sources, javadoc) then you can override list of publishing artifacts:
+If you don't want to publish everything (jar, sources, javadoc) then you can override list of publishing artifacts:

 ```groovy
 publishing.publications.maven.artifacts = [jar, javadocJar]
 ```

 Here sources are excluded from publishing (note that if you going to publish to maven central sources are required).

+##### Gradle plugin

+Gradle plugin project will have `java-gradle-plugin`, which declares it's own maven publication `pluginMaven`.
+It is not possible to re-configure it (name hardcoded) so java-lib plugin will not create `maven` publication and will configure existing `pluginMaven` instead.

+This way, only one publication would be prepared for gradle plugin.
+The same publication will be used by `plugin-publish` plugin (to publish into plugins portal) and by `maven-publish` (if you will need to also publish to other repositories)

+Note that, by default `java-gradle-plugin` creates it's own sources and javadoc tasks, but `java-lib` plugin will disable this default behavior, so only `souresJar` and `javadocJar` (`groovydocJar`) tasks created by plugin would be used.

 ##### Publish to repository